nov-lang/nov/README.md

 - Add `<=>` operator?
 - Remove `<<=` operator?
 - add `pop` keyword which works like return but for the current scope, same as a `break :blk`?
+- just do like zig for assign destructure and tuples?

 ## Notes
 - Check std.zig.AstGen, std.zig.Zir and zig/src/Sema.zig for IR